 About the Squadron

-Right now the YP Squadron consists of two different crews or "Pennants".
-Each Pennant has a staff of Midshipmen assigned to it, these Midshipmen are responsible for conducting the operations of the Squadron onboard their respective craft.
-The staff of a Pennant generally consists of the following:
+The YP Squadron is commanded by the Midshipman Commodore.
+The Commodore oversees for all facets of Squadron training, operations, and policy, and coordinates with SEANAV and WFR.
+Each pennant has a staff of Midshipmen assigned to it.
+These Midshipmen are responsible for conducting the operations of the Squadron onboard their respective craft.

-This crew is sent out for training on the United States Naval Academy's newest class of YP, the 703 class.
-Featuring an updated bridge with full integration between the navigation and shiphandling team, updated electronics throughout the ship, and more realistic shiphandling for the Conning Officer, the new YPs provide the YP Squadron with unprecedented access to training as close to real warship-handling as a midshipman can get on a daily basis.
+This crew is sent out for training on the 676- and 703-class YPs.
+The newer 703-class features an updated bridge with full integration between the navigation and shiphandling team.
+Its updated electronics and more realistic shiphandling provide the YP Squadron with unprecedented access to training as close to real warship-handling as a midshipman can get.